sunrise-rab/bond/README.md

 Ensure a responsive design that works across all devices

 # User Goals
-Children want a fun and colorful space to write, color, and feel proud of their ideas.
+- Children want a fun and colorful space to write, color, and feel proud of their ideas.
-Parents want tools to help their children become more mindful, independent, and confident.
+- Parents want tools to help their children become more mindful, independent, and confident.
-Teachers may want printable resources for classroom journaling or group reflections.
+- Teachers may want printable resources for classroom journaling or group reflections.

 # User Stories
  ## As a child, I want:
-To choose different types of journals, so I can write about my day, feelings, or things I’m thankful for.
+- To choose different types of journals, so I can write about my day, feelings, or things I’m thankful for.
-The journals to look fun and colorful, so I feel excited to write in them.
+- The journals to look fun and colorful, so I feel excited to write in them.

 ## As a parent, I want:
-I want to be able to subscride so I can recieve notifications about new, free and safe journaling resources that help my child grow emotionally and creatively.
+- I want to be able to subscride so I can recieve notifications about new, free and safe journaling resources that help my child grow emotionally and creatively.
-To print reward charts that help them build good habits like kindness, reading, or helping at home.
+- To print reward charts that help them build good habits like kindness, reading, or helping at home.

  ## As a teacher, I want:
-A simple and child-friendly website to recommend to parents or colleagues.
+- A simple and child-friendly website to recommend to parents or colleagues.
-A way for children to express themselves outside of academic tasks — through drawing, writing, and reflection.
+- A way for children to express themselves outside of academic tasks — through drawing, writing, and reflection.
-Tools like emotion charts and sticker rewards to motivate positive behaviour in the classroom.
+- Tools like emotion charts and sticker rewards to motivate positive behaviour in the classroom.

 ## As a user, I want:
-To learn about the benefits of journaling, so I can understand how it supports children's creativity, emotional growth,self-expression and enhance family bond.
+- To learn about the benefits of journaling, so I can understand how it supports children's creativity, emotional growth,self-expression and enhance family bond.
-To access journals and printables easily  so I can use them offline in a creative way.
+- To access journals and printables easily  so I can use them offline in a creative way.
-To tell the website what I’d like to see next — like new journals or sticker designs — so I feel heard and included.
+- To tell what I’d like to see next — like new journals or sticker designs — so I feel heard and included.
-To be able to use the website on a range of devices (phone, tablet, desktop), so I can access content wherever I am.
+- To be able to use the website on a range of devices (phone, tablet, desktop), so I can access content wherever I am.
-To be able to send a message or suggestion about the content of the website, so I can contribute ideas or ask for new features
+- To be able to send a message or suggestion about the content of the website, so I can contribute ideas or ask for new features

 # Target Audience:
 Children aged 5+.